 We present preliminary results concerning the use of lexical clustering algorithms to acquire the kind of lexical knowledge needed to resolve definite descriptions, and in particular what we call 'inferential' descriptions.
-We tested the hypothesis that the antecedent of an inferential description is primarily identified on the basis of its semantic distance from the description.
-We used various parameters for the co-occurrence clustering algorithm and different approaches to measure the distance between the lexical vectors.
-We found that in those cases in which the sort of lexical knowledge we acquired is the main factor, the algorithms we used performed reasonably well; however, factors other than semantic distance play the main role in the majority of cases; several standing problems are discussed.
+We tested the hypothesis that the antecedent of an inferential description is primarily identified on the basis of its semantic distance from the description; we also tested several variants of the clustering algorithm.
+We found that the choice of parameters has a clear effect, and that the best results are obtained by measuring the distance between lexical vectors using the cosine measure.
+We also found, however, that factors other than semantic distance play the main role in the majority of cases; but in those cases in which the sort of lexical knowledge we acquired is the main factor, the algorithms we used performed reasonably well; several standing problems are discussed.